tobrega/Tobrega-Products/journal/journal.md

 ![](./images/2021-05-12-15-29-46.png)

+This site might be helpful for determining why it's so slow [explain.depesz.com](https://explain.depesz.com/)

+Things I've tried to speed up the queries.
+- Indexing on all primary keys and any place where a column is used to filter.
+- Removing the 'express-promise-router'
+- Eliminating routes altogether and just writing the query directly in the server.
+- Simplifying the query to the very basics.
+Even a simple `SELECT * FROM product WHERE product_id = 1` takes 35 ms. How in the WORLD are we supoosed to get a complex query with joins under 10 ms?!?!?!
+  - Unless...
+Maybe it's not the query or database afterall...
+When running a query with EXPLAIN ANALYZE before the query string, the same query reportedly took 0.053 ms to plan and 0.030 ms to execute...
+It's similar when running that simple query in the postgres terminal.
+Something weird might be going on with the pg pool...
+Or we are just measuring the wrong thing (i.e. the 50 ms requirement might be the query and not the time expected for the database to return results...)

-- Need load balances for each server endpoint.
+Need load balances for each server endpoint.
 Need a load balancer to direct to different clients too.

-- loader.io for deployed testing
+loader.io for deployed testing

 And I think I randomly found what I was looking for to just return the value and not an object with a key value pair.
 This is from the [pg documentaiton](https://node-postgres.com/features/queries)